 A Look at Vintage

 In recent months, SGC had actually outperformed PSA in vintage market share.
 As recently as July, Cardhound documented that SGC had taken over the top spot for vintage!
 That was a remarkable feat, considering the nearly 10 to 1 market share otherwise.
-That data bolstered my opinion that PSA and SGC would coexist, with PSA conceding vintage share to SGC, leaving consumers with choice and in vintage, a preference for SGC.
+That data bolstered my opinion that PSA and SGC would coexist, with PSA conceding vintage share to SGC–especially prewar, leaving consumers with choices.

 But let’s look at this sudden turn of events: